jeanchung/hear-me-code/README.md

 # hear-me-code
-Playtime assignments from Hear Me Code's Python classes
+Exercises and assignments from Hear Me Code's Python classes.